Can I Cancel a Personal Loan After Signing?

 Check for a Grace Period

-See if your lender offers a short window to return the borrowed money.
-If the funds are already in your account, find out if you can give the money back.
-Keep in mind you might have to pay interest and possible penalties for early repayment.
+See if your lender offers a short window, also known as a grace period or right of rescission, to return the borrowed money.
+If the funds are already in your account, find out if you can return them.
+Keep in mind that you might have to pay interest and possible penalties for early repayment.
 Your loan agreement should have all these details.

 Prepare for Repayment

-If you can cancel, be ready to repay the full loan amount, which will likely include extra fees and might end up costing more than what you originally received.
+If you can cancel, be ready to repay the full loan amount, which will likely include extra fees and might cost more than what you originally received.

 Understanding the Three-Day Rule

-However, this rule only applies if you used your primary home as collateral.
+However, this rule applies only if you’ve used your primary home as collateral.
 It’s typically for mortgages or home equity loans, but it may apply if your home secures your personal loan.

 Recommended: Guide to Personal Loans